 Citicoline (Cognizin®) – Citicoline is my preferred choline source because it not only supplies choline but cytidine as well — a precursor compound to uridine, which I’ve already detailed above.
 In other words, citicoline supplies even more awesome uridine to this formula.
 More on Citicoline.

 Phosphatidylserine (Sharp-PS® Green) – Good job on the Sharp-PS® brand, Qualia.
 This particular phosphatidylserine, which is simply great for cognitive longevity, is sourced from sunflowers, as opposed to soy.
-(Sorry, soy boys! ha!)
 More on Phosphatidylserine.

-DHA (Docosahexaenoic Acid from Algae) – Not too sure this was worth the investment.
-DHA is a great anti-inflammatory compound; yet, I’d prefer to take it as a separate supplement than to waste precious capsule space in this 28-ingredient formula.
+AvailOm® DHA (Docosahexaenoic Acid from Algae) – A more bioavailable form of DHA.
+Even still, not too sure this was worth the investment.
+DHA is a great anti-inflammatory compound; yet, I’d still prefer to take it as a separate DHA supplement than to waste precious capsule space here.

 Celastrus Paniculatus Extract – Known as the “Intellect Plant”, Celastrus Paniculatus seems to improve neurotransmission and neuroregeneration via antioxidant pathways.
 More on Celastrus Paniculatus.